Priority sites and site management plans at Bitou Bush and Boneseed Threat Abatement Plan priority sites

 A site-specific management plan will help you:

-- develop and implement a successful five-year control program to protect the biodiversity at risk;
+develop and implement a successful three-year control program to protect biodiversity at risk

-- report on the TAP and local expenditure on bitou bush control; and
+report on the TAP and local expenditure on bitou bush control.

 Please send completed plans to the bitou bush threat abatement plan coordinator.
 If you have used Geographic Information System (GIS) software to prepare your site map, please also send the necessary GIS files with your completed site plan.

 The site plan template and a sample completed plan have been prepared and can be downloaded below.
 If you need more help with preparing your site management plan, contact the bitou bush threat abatement plan coordinator.